kamperh/kamperh.github.io/notes/writing.md

 **A bit more on table layout.** If you use LaTeX, make sure to learn how to use the `tabularx` and `booktabs` packages.
 The `tabularx` package allows you to stretch your table to (a fraction of) the text or column width.
-The `booktabs` packages helps with layout and making tables pretty, but more importantly, the first two sections of the [booktabs manual](http://mirrors.ctan.org/macros/latex/contrib/booktabs/booktabs.pdf) give an opinionated rant about how to format tables.
+The `booktabs` packages helps with layout and making tables pretty.
+But more importantly, the first two sections of the [booktabs manual](http://mirrors.ctan.org/macros/latex/contrib/booktabs/booktabs.pdf) give an opinionated rant about how to format tables.
 I recommend that you read